Should Your Teen Work?

-According to the U.S. Department of Labor, by the time they are 17, nearly 40 percent of all American teenagers will be employed during the school year.
-Conventional wisdom has it that working is good for teens -- it builds character, instills responsibility, teaches time management.
+Are jobs for teenagers a good idea?
+According to the U.S. Department of Labor, by the time American teens are 17, nearly 40 percent of them will be employed during the school year.
+Conventional wisdom has it that working is good for teens—it builds character, instills responsibility, and teaches time management.
 Although studies have shown that summer employment is almost always good for kids, virtually all research on adolescent employment during the school year indicates that the same does not hold true for school-year employment.

 "Most teenagers have jobs that are dull, monotonous, and often stressful.
 Our research shows that employed teens tend to express cynical attitudes toward work and endorse unethical business practices," says Dr. Laurence Steinberg, professor of psychology at Temple University in Philadelphia and author of The Ten Basic Principles of Good Parenting (Simon & Schuster, 2004).
 Among working high schoolers, research shows high rates of job-related misconduct, such as stealing from employers and lying about the number of hours worked.